ilijapet/Next_JS_Ethers_DApp_with_MetaMask_integration/README.md

 <img src="./blog_pictures/31.png" width="400">

-Way to get your Infura end point please just go to infura.io, open your account and find your Kovan keys (past to newly created .env file)
+Way to get your Infura end-point is over infura.io (or Alchemy or other Ethereum node provider).
+Open your account there and find your Kovan keys (past to newly created .env file)

     https://infura.io/